vt-le/astnet/README.md

 # DesNet: Attention-based Residual Autoencoder for Video Anomaly Detection

-This is the official code for DesNet: Attention-based Residual Autoencoder for Video Anomaly Detection.
+This is the official code for **Attention-based Residual Autoencoder for Video Anomaly Detection**.

 ### [Project](https://vt-le.github.io/desnet/) | [Video](https://youtu.be/ghwkkJioeBc) | [Paper](#)